gillesdemey/demey.io/src/pages/thoughts-on-typescript/index.md

 Refactoring the application was easy and simple, the compiler helped us out when we were moving stuff around or splitting things into multiple layers.

-TypeScript somewhat twisted our arm and forced us to think about our data types and how they should flow through the application — an somewhat unpleasant experience, but we feel like it contributed to a better design.
+TypeScript somewhat twisted our arm and forced us to think about our data types and how they should flow through the application — a somewhat unpleasant experience, but we feel like it contributed to a better design.

 ## Additional thoughts